jbejjani2022/jbejjani2022/README.md

 ## About Me

 I'm a junior at Harvard studying computer science and statistics.
-Here are some of my projects.
+Here are some of projects I've worked (or am working) on.

 ### I like...